dyama/mruby-pi/README.md

 # About mruby-pi

-Minimum library for using GPIO on Raspberry Pi without WiringPi. mruby-pi written by 100% mruby script base, includes no C code.
+Minimum library for using GPIO on Raspberry Pi without WiringPi. mruby-pi written by 100% mruby script includes no C code.

 # Dependencies